Peanut, almond butter recalled for salmonella risk

 They were sold in Canada, the Dominican Republic, Hong Kong and the United Arab Emirates as well as the U.S.

-The company says it learned of the contamination risk after routine FDA testing.
+The Lake Success, New York, company said it learned of the contamination risk after routine FDA testing.

-The Food and Drug Administration says it does not know how many jars of nut butters were recalled.
+The Food and Drug Administration said it did not know how many jars of nut butters were recalled.
 The company would not comment.